daniil/new-developers-advice/README.md

 ### Interview Process

+- Prepare yourself for the interview as much as you can
+  - Do some research on the company you are applying.
+What is their mission?
+What are their values?
+What does their product do or what are their services?
+  - What does their interview process look like?
+Google or Glassdoor can help with that, but don't hesitate to ask your recruiter for details on how you can prepare the best.
+That's only gonna work in your favour.
+  - Come prepared with the questions back.
+"Do you have any questions for us?" is not an optional interview question; show your interest, preparation and forethought.

 - Recruiting is expensive.
 It's in recruiters' interest to hire someone as soon as possible.
   - They are on your team, not working against you.
 Leverage that.
 Help them help you by asking the questions and being curious and open about the process.
   - If you are getting weird vibes about the interview process you are likely dodging a bullet anyway.